Beetle Crazy Cup: Development and release

 Beetle Crazy Cup was developed by Xpiral and published by Infogrames.
 Miguel Tartaj, an executive producer at Xpiral, explained that the idea for the game's concept "came from doing all sorts of driving trials.
 VW had just announced the launch of the New Beetle and we are all 'classic' Beetle enthusiasts so we decided to focus on the Beetle and give it what it deserves: a great game dedicated just to it.
 The Beetle has always been very popular and people have done incredible things with it since it was first designed."
 Xpiral secured a publishing agreement with Infogrames after a few meetings.

 Infogrames signed a licensing deal with Volkswagen to feature the automotive company's vehicles in the game.
 Xpiral worked on the game for two years.
 The game was developed with Ambush, an original 3D game engine that was created by Xpiral.
 The game was announced by Infogrames in December 1999.
-The game was released in the United Kingdom on 29 February 2000, and in the United States on 6 April 2000.
+The game was released in Europe on 11 February 2000, and in the United States on 6 April 2000.